Saint-Pierre, Saint Pierre and Miquelon: Landmarks

 Close to the centre of the harbour's edge lie the Post office and Custom House (staffed by Directorate-General of Customs and Indirect Taxes), behind which is General Charles de Gaulle Square, the town's centre.

 Other prominent landmarks include the St. Pierre Cathedral, to the north of the square, rebuilt from 1905 to 1907 after a major fire, and the Pointe aux Canons Lighthouse, at the mouth of the harbour.
 Further north, close to the town's former hospital, is the Fronton Zazpiak Bat - an arena for the traditional Basque sport of pelota.

 Services

 The François Dunan Hospital Centre (opened in 2011) is the only hospital in Saint Pierre and Miquelon.
 There is an attached senior home offering health services at the Maison de retraite Eglantine.

 Additionally, there is a municipal library, opened in the 1970s, and a municipal sailing school, opened in 1986.

 Transportation

-Saint-Pierre Airport, the international airport of Saint-Pierre and Miquelon, is located south of the settlement of Saint-Pierre and is served by Air Saint-Pierre with flights both to Miquelon Airport, five Canadian airports and seasonal service to Paris.
+Saint-Pierre Pointe-Blanche Airport, the international airport of Saint-Pierre and Miquelon, is located south of the settlement of Saint-Pierre and is served by Air Saint-Pierre with flights both to Miquelon Airport, five Canadian airports and seasonal service to Paris.

+SPM Ferries provides ferry connections with Fortune, Newfoundland, Canada; the port in Miquelon town; and a quay at La Colo on Langlade.
+BPE runs a ferry between Saint-Pierre town and Île-aux-Marins.

+Transport around the island itself is either by private car, or by taxi, cars with drivers for hire, or car or bike rental.
+There are no public buses or railways on Saint Pierre.